 - Brewer’s yeast

 - Oats (unless specifically labeled gluten-free)

 If there is not a “gluten-free” label on the product packaging, read the ingredients label thoroughly.
 See our page on Sources of Gluten for further information on which grains and ingredients contain gluten.

-4. Check for hidden or questionable ingredients.
+Check for hidden or questionable ingredients.
 Some ingredients have the potential to contain gluten.
-See Sources of Gluten for a list of ingredients that you should watch out for.
+See Sources of Gluten.

 - When in doubt, go without!
 When unable to verify ingredients for a food item or if the ingredient list is unavailable DO NOT EAT IT.
 Adopting a strict gluten-free diet is the only known treatment for those with gluten-related disorders.